Last update: 4.4.2019

 This paper discusses some of the security and privacy topics that we value as important to us as well as to our customers.
-Tekla Software products included here are Tekla Structures, Tekla Structural Designer, and Tekla Tedds.
+Tekla Software products included here are Tekla Structures, Tekla Structural Designer, Tekla Tedds and Tekla EPM (formerly known as FabSuite).
 The online services we focus on are Tekla Account and Tekla Online Admin Tool, Tekla Model Sharing, Tekla User Assistance, Tekla Warehouse, Tekla Forum, Tekla Downloads, Tekla Campus, Tekla eLearning, and Tekla Developer Center.

 Processes and the related organizations on security and privacy protection follow the best practices of ISO 27001 standard.
 In addition, many of the security requirements are aligned with industry standards such as BSIMM and OWASP ASVS.
 We are also committed to fulfilling GDPR legislation.

 By design, most Tekla Online Services do not share data between them.
 Data, such as models stored in one service, is not available to other services.
 The only exception to this rule is Tekla Account that is used for authentication into all services: it provides necessary identity information for the services.

 Information that our customers store within Tekla Online Services can be divided into three main categories: